 What if I am an executor or personal representative?

-If you are an executor or personal representative, you will have various duties to perform when the person whose estate you are to deal with dies.
-You will normally know that you are someone’s executor, as they will have appointed you as such in their will, and are likely to have told you this.
+If you are an executor or personal representative, you will have various duties to perform when the person whose affairs you are to deal with dies.

 What does an executor, administrator or personal representative do?

-If you are an executor or administrator, you have responsibility for:
+If you are an executor, administrator or personal representative, you have responsibility for 'administering the estate', which includes:

-- collecting together all the deceased’s assets including any debts;
+- collecting together all the deceased’s assets including any money owed to them;

-- paying all bills still outstanding at the date of the deceased’s death;
+- paying all debts and bills outstanding at the date of the deceased’s death;

 - paying funeral and any other post-death expenses.